-Our research provides an important extension of the performance evaluation literature in a number of other respects.
+Our research provides an important contribution to the performance evaluation literature in a number of other respects.
 First, we employ a more frequent interval relating to the portfolio holdings of active equity funds (i.e. monthly versus quarterly), providing a more precise estimation of the concentration and performance relationship.
 Furthermore, the data in this study also accounts for a fund's holdings of exchange-traded options, which ensures a more accurate determination of aggregate stock exposures.
-While Kacperczyk et al. (2005) argue that industry allocations in portfolio management are important, their work also relies on the assumption that the aggregated industry classifications capture differences in risk dimensions, as well as the fact that such industry classifications are not directly observable by fund managers.5 In comparison, this study employs 24 observable industry classifications within the Australian equity market.
-The Australian case is also interesting in the sense that both the investment industry is highly concentrated, as well as the benchmark index being dominated by a small number of relatively large stocks.6
+While Kacperczyk et al. (2005) argue that industry allocations in portfolio management are important, their study also relies on the assumption that the aggregated industry classifications capture differences in risk dimensions.
+Their study also relies on self-calculated industry classifications that are not directly observable by fund managers.5 In comparison, this study employs 24 directly observable industry classifications within the Australian equity market.
+The Australian case is also interesting, relative to the U.S. market, in the sense that both the investment industry is highly concentrated, as well as the benchmark index being dominated by a small number of relatively large stocks.6